 - Excessive calcium resorption from bone:

-- Osteopenia, presenting as bone pain and pathological fractures.
+- Osteopenia and osteoporosis, presenting as bone pain and pathological fractures.

-- Osteitis fibrosa cystica presents with subperiosteal resorption of the distal phalanges, tapering of the distal clavicles, salt and pepper appearance of the skull, and brown tumours of the long bones.
-It can occur in severe cases.
+- Osteitis fibrosa cystica can occur in severe cases.
+It presents with subperiosteal resorption of the distal phalanges, tapering of the distal clavicles, salt and pepper appearance of the skull, and brown tumours of the long bones.

 - Excessive renal calcium excretion: